hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 - FAIL_CONTAMINATION - if measured contamination in the tumor (by Amber) is >10%
 - FAIL_NO_TUMOR - if no evidence of tumor is found in the sample

-PURPLE may also report one or more of the following warnings:
+PURPLE may also report a warning if one of the following conditions is met:
 - WARN_DELETED_GENES - if the number of homozygously deleted genes (excluding chr Y) in the sample is > 280.
 This sometimes occurs in samples with very high MB scale GC Bias, and particularly affects high GC content regions such as CHR 19.
 It may also indicate a poor fit.
-- WARN_HIGH_COPY_NUMBER_NOISE - if the number of segme
+- WARN_HIGH_COPY_NUMBER_NOISE - if the number of copy number segments unsupported on both sides is >220.
+This can occur due to GC bias on both MB scale and KB scale and also due to other artefacts which may cause short regions to appear highly amplified.
 - WARN_GENDER_MISMATCH - if amber and cobalt report different genders
 - WARN_LOW_PURITY - if purity is less than 20%